rgarth/kudos-krab/SLACK_SETUP.md

      - Interactivity & Shortcuts
    - Use: `https://your-ngrok-url.ngrok.io/slack/events`

-## Step 10: Test Your Bot
+## Step 11: Test Your Bot

-1. In Slack, try the slash command:
+1. In Slack, try the slash command in any channel:
    ```
    /kk @username thanks for the help!
    ```